When backgrounds become signals: neutrino interactions in xenon-based dark matter detectors: Results

 A similar check of the overall agreement of CE$\nu$NS data can be obtained in terms of a measurement of the normalization of the involved neutrino fluxes.
-For \cenns data, the main contribution stems from $^8\mathrm{B}$ solar neutrinos, however, also a small contribution from solar \textit{hep} neutrino may be observable.
+For \cenns data, the main contribution stems from $^8\mathrm{B}$ solar neutrinos, however, also a small contribution from solar \textit{hep} neutrinos may be observable.
 Therefore, we can constrain such normalizations by fitting the data fixing the cross section to its SM prediction.
 Given that \textit{hep} neutrinos contribute only marginally, we expect more sensitivity on the $^8\mathrm{B}$ flux normalization.
 This is confirmed by the results shown in Fig.~\ref{fig:fluxes}, where we compare the results from the P4T and XnT data with their combination.
-In particular, XnT allows one to set an intriguing upper limit on the \textit{hep} normalization, while P4T is practically insensitive to it.
-Numerically, we obtain
+In particular, P4T is practically insensitive to the \textit{hep} contribution, while XnT shows a better sensitivity thanks to the spectral information considered in the analysis, yielding to